-Case Based Reasoning (CBR) is a well established technology.
-Standard CBR is typically directed at tabular data.
+In its traditional form Case Based Reasoning (CBR) is typically directed at tabular data.
 Current research within the domain of CBR seeks to widen the scope of the technology by, amongst other initiatives, applying it to alternative forms of data such as images, sound, video, etc. There are two principal issues to be considered when applying CBR to non-standard data.
 The first is how to best represent the input so as to facilitate CBR.
 The second is the nature of the similarity checking mechanism to be applied.
 The two issues are closely related.
-One straight forward solution is to represent the data in tabular form so that a traditional approach can be adopted.
-In the case of image datasets this involves mechanisms such as tessellating the images into homogeneous tiles, or identifying (using some form of segmentation) specific regions within the images.
+One potential solution is to translate the input data format into an appropriate tabular format so that traditional approaches to CBR can be applied.
+In the case of image datasets this involves the application of segmentation and registration techniques.
+This paper proposes the adoption of an alternative approach to image representation whereby salient images features are encapsulated using time series.

-This paper proposes the adoption of an approach whereby the images are represented as time series.
-Referring back to the two issues identified above the questions to be addressed are: (i) how can images be translated into time series, and (ii) given an example time series represented image how can we identify the most similar image within a Case Base (CB).
-With respect to the time series representation of images, we may consider the image in its entirety or we consider only some sub regions.
+Referring back to the two issues identified above the questions to be addressed are: (i) how can images best be translated into time series; and (ii) given an example time series represented image, how can we identify the most similar image within a Case Base (CB).
+With respect to the time series representation of images, we may consider images in their entirety or in terms of some sub region that features across the image set.
 The first takes into account the entire image while the second is directed at some specific feature within the image.
 Which is the most appropriate depends in part on the nature of the application.
 If the content of the entire image is important or if there is no single defining feature, then the first should be adopted.
 The second approach is only applicable if there is some feature that exists across the image set that is significant with respect to a particular application.
-Once a time series representation has been adopted some similarity checking mechanisms is required.
+Once a time series representation has been generated a similarity checking mechanism is required.
 Essentially this entails some form of curve comparison.
 The technique promoted in this paper is Dynamic Time Warping (DTW).
-This was selected because it operates on curves that are not necessarily of the same unit length.
+This was selected because it is well understood and operates on curves that are not necessarily of the same unit length.